bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 No longer a vanilla setup, various components are rewritten (some more than once), for example:

-* [carbonapi](https://github.com/bookingcom/carbonapi), rewritten by [Damian Gryski](https://github.com/dgryski), [Vladimir Smirnov](https://github.com/Civil) and many others.
+* [carbonapi](https://github.com/go-carbon/carbonapi)/[bookingcom fork](https://github.com/bookingcom/carbonapi), rewritten by [Damian Gryski](https://github.com/dgryski), [Vladimir Smirnov](https://github.com/Civil) and many others.
-* relay is now [nanotube](https://github.com/bookingcom/nanotube) written by Roman Grytskiv, Gyanendra Singh and Andrei Vereha from our Graphite team, (it was preceded by [carbon-c-relay](https://github.com/grobian/carbon-c-relay) written by [Fabian Groffen](https://github.com/grobian))
+* relay is now [nanotube](https://github.com/bookingcom/nanotube) written by [Roman Grytskiv](https://github.com/grzkv), [Andrei Vereha](https://github.com/avereha), and [Gyanendra Singh](https://github.com/gksinghjsr) from our Graphite team, (it was preceded by [carbon-c-relay](https://github.com/grobian/carbon-c-relay) written by [Fabian Groffen](https://github.com/grobian))
 * [go-carbon](https://github.com/go-graphite/go-carbon) for storage, written by [Roman Lomonosov](https://github.com/lomik)

 My story today is mainly about the storage program: go-carbon.

 ---

+# Just as an exploration

+I came upon our graphite go stack in a hackathon in 2018.
+Then later that year I learned about the Gorilla timeseries data compression algorithm.
+When I tried to figure out what compression algorithm graphite is using, I noticed that it's not compressing data.
+So I decided to give it a shot by introducing the algorithm to the system.

+---

-# Graphite Metric
+# Graphite Metric Basics

-* An example graphite metric: `sys.cpu.loadavg.app.host-0001`
+* An example of graphite metric: `sys.cpu.loadavg.app.host-0001`
-* An example graphite retention policy: `1s:2d,1m:30d,1h:2y`
+* An example of graphite retention policy and aggregation policy: `1s:2d,1m:30d,1h:2y avg`
-	* size of the retentoin example: (86400*2 + 1440*30 + 24*730) * 12 = 2,802,240 bytes
+	* size of the retention example: (86400\*2 + 1440\*30 + 24\*730) \* 12 = 2,802,240 bytes
 	* 1s:2d is called an archive (same for 1m:30d and 1h:2y)
+* A typical graphite data point: `1600027497: 42` (a 32 bit timestamp and a 64 bit value)

 ---

 # What is Whisper

-In graphite, each metric is saved in a file, using the a round-robin database format, named whisper.
+In graphite, each metric is saved in a file, using the a round-robin database format, named [whisper](https://www.aosabook.org/en/graphite.html).
 Important properties:

-* Data ponit addressable: given a random timestamp and a target archive, its location could be infered in the whisper file, which means that it is programmably trivial to support out-of-order data and rewrite
+* Data point addressable: given a random timestamp and a target archive, its location could be inferred in the whisper file, which means that it is programmably trivial to support out-of-order data and rewrite
 * Fixed size: each data point has a fixed size of 12 bytes (4 bytes for timestamp, 8 bytes for value and yes, one more thing to fix before 2038)

 ![whisper](../how-to-shrink-whisper-files/images/image1.png)